 (C) After it is determined that a person cannot qualify for a driver's license without the use of a bioptic/telescopic device under the vision standards set forth in rule 4501:1-1-20 of the Administrative Code, the person may be referred to a certified driving training and evaluation program approved by the registrar and the director.
-The person shall first be examined to determine whether his vision can be corrected with the use of a bioptic/telescopic device to meet the standards set forth in rule 4501:1-1-20 of the Administrative Code.
-If the certified driving training and evaluation program determines that the person will be able to meet all of the assessment standards of the program as delineated in paragraph (A)(2) of this rule with regard to the use of a bioptic/telescopic device, the person shall then be given examinations for knowledge of the motor vehicle laws of the state of Ohio and for recognition of road signs and signals pursuant to paragraph (A) of rule 4501:1-1-07 of the Administrative Code at a highway patrol examination station.
+The person shall first be examined to determine whether his or her vision can be corrected with the use of a bioptic/telescopic device to meet the standards set forth in rule 4501:1-1-20 of the Administrative Code.
+If the certified driving training and evaluation program determines that the person will be able to meet all of the assessment standards of the program as delineated in paragraph (A)(2) of this rule with regard to the use of a bioptic/telescopic device, the person shall then be given examinations for knowledge of the motor vehicle laws of the state of Ohio and for recognition of road signs and signals pursuant to paragraph (A) of rule 4501:1-1-07 of the Administrative Code at an examination station.
 The assessment of a restricted out-of-state driver shall exclude the mobility assessment.
 The foregoing examinations may be taken orally.
 The examination for recognition of road signs and signals may be administered using facsimiles of road signs and signals enlarged to no larger than four images per eight-and-one-half by eleven inch field in size.
-Upon successful completion of the foregoing examinations, the person may be issued a restricted temporary instruction permitidentification card which shall be valid only when the person is accompanied by an appropriate employee of a certified driving training and evaluation program or a trained examiner of the Ohio highway patrol.
+Upon successful completion of the foregoing examinations, the person may be issued a restricted temporary instruction permit identification card which shall be valid only when the person is accompanied by an appropriate employee of a certified driving training and evaluation program or a trained examiner of the bureau of motor vehicles.
 Such a permit shall not be required of a restricted out-of-state driver.
 When issued, the restricted temporary instruction permit identification card shall be sent to the certified driving training and evaluation program to be held for the applicant during the evaluation and training process.

 (D) No person shall be eligible to take the comprehensive driver examination provided for in this rule until that person first successfully demonstrates that the applicant's visual acuity as measured through the bioptic/telescopic device and the applicant's visual fields as measured with the bioptic/telescopic device in place meet the vision standards set forth in rule 4501:1-1-20 of the Administrative Code.